crazydq/hytex/README.md

 export default reactConnect(Counter, mapData, properties);
 ```
-You can runs this example in the development mode.<br>
+You can runs this example in the development mode.
 Go to hytex/examples/counter directory, run "npm install" and "npm start", open [http://localhost:3000](http://localhost:3000) to view it in the browser.